ECTS

 Chapter 1: Large deformations and numerical processing

-Refresher courses (statics, kinematics, dynamics)
+Refresher course (static mechanics, kinematics, dynamics)

 ECTS